andrewhowdencom/docs.littleman.co/Home.md

 If you're here and you're wandering what's going on, these are just some notes I keep about various development things.
 If you see a mistake or would like to discuss a point, shoot me a message at hello[at]andrewhowden[dot]com

 ## Golden Rules
-1. Generally, less code is better
+1. Generally, the less and more modular a codebase is, the better.
-2. Log everything, but use the levels appropriately.
+2. Log everything, but use [the levels](http://tools.ietf.org/html/rfc5424) appropriately.